Notes & Credits Back to Main

 Page 5:

-- Tip of the hat to SlimGoodBody at DeviantArt for (unknowingly) providing Amal's remark about Reno.
+- Tip of the hat to SlimGoodBody at DA for (unknowingly) providing Amal's remark about Reno.

 Chapter 9 - "Bona Fide Hustler"

-The title of this chapter comes from the song "Paper Planes" by M.I.A, which was a huge hit around this time.
+The title of this chapter comes from the song "Paper Planes" by M.I.A., which was a huge hit at the time this story takes place. [listen] [buy]

 Page 1: